project-roadwork/light-reflector/CODE_OF_CONDUCT.md

 - Attempts to flame, or otherwise derail communication
 - Troll feeding

-**Critisism must encompass code, design, or implementation—not individuals.**
+**Criticism must encompass code, design, or implementation—not individuals.**

 ***If you see misbehavior, ignore the person(s) and speak with a moderator or administrator in [Illinois_Roadbuff's Discord server](https://discord.gg/sd4XfAqNF9), or contact Illinois_Roadbuff directly via email: [< illinois_roadbuff@proton.me >](mailto:illinois_roadbuff@proton.me).***